Rite of Christian Initiation (RCIA/RCIC)

 Adults baptized in other Christian Churches, in the Trinitarian formula with water

-Before beginning RCIA, those interested in learning more about the Catholic faith should attend RCIA Inquiry meetings on Thursday nights at 6:30 PM in the St. Clare Room from early August through the end of October.
+Before beginning RCIA, those interested in learning more about the Catholic faith should attend RCIA Inquiry meetings on Thursday nights at 6:30 PM in the Multi-Purpose Building from August 20, 2020, through the end of October.